Click on the Indicators below for More Information

 Description of time series:

-The time series shows the lake level for this region.
+The time series shows the relative lake level for this region.
 During the last five years, there has been a significant downward trend but values are between the 90th and 10th percentiles of all observed data in the time series.

 Indicator and source information: